Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session8.md

 Sometimes packets are too large for the protocol to control and transmit, what it will do is split it up into increments of smaller packets

+Every router has a routing table

+Internet address uses a 32 bit binary code or HEX, IPV6 uses 128 bits

+Subnetworks is a division of a larger IP network
 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*